niyue/leafhopper/README.md

 `leafhopper` is a command line tool used for generating a table of dependencies for a project, so that you don't have to manually maintain such a list.

 # how it works
-The tool parses the project descriptor, based on different project type (`vcpkg` and `poetry` are supported currently), and generates a table of dependencies.
-When some critical information, such as license, is not available in the project descriptor, `leafhopper` will test if this is a github project and try loading it from github.com.
+The tool parses the project descriptor, based on different project type (`poetry`/`maven`/`vcpkg` are supported currently), and generates a table of dependencies.
+When some critical information, such as license, is not available in the project descriptor, `leafhopper` will test if this is a github/sourceforge project and try loading relevant information from github.com/sourceforge.net.

 # installation
 `pip install leafhopper`